 - 3/4 to 1 cup (250 ml) vegetable oil

-- 2 teaspoons (10 ml) paprika (we usually use Costco brand)
+- 1 1/2 teaspoons paprika (we usually use Costco brand)

 - Preheat oven to 400 degrees Fahrenheit.

 - Note: if using 10 potatoes, 3/4 cup of each olive oil and vegetable oil is fine.
-If using 14 potatoes, it’s best to use 1 cup of each oil.
-Also, we do use a 15 inch round roasting pan, if your pan is smaller, use less oil.
+If using 12 potatoes, it’s best to use 1 cup of each oil.
+Also, we do use a 15 inch round roasting pan; if your pan is smaller, use less oil.

 - Mix all of the ingredients, except for the paprika, together in a large roasting pan.
 We use a 15-inch round roasting pan.

 - Place in the bottom rack of your oven and bake, uncovered for 1 hour.
 Remove from oven and sprinkle the paprika on the potatoes and carrots.
 Mix well.
+If you find your pan is getting too dry, add a little more oil.
 Return to oven.